edgexfoundry/edgex-docs/docs_src/examples/Ch-ExamplesModbusdatatypeconversion.md

 # Modbus - Data Type Conversion

-In use cases where the Device Resource uses an integer data type with a float scale, precision can be lost following transformation.
+In use cases where the device resource uses an integer data type with a float scale, precision can be lost following transformation.

 For example, a Modbus device stores the temperature and humidity in an